How to read your eyeglasses prescription

 Cylinder (CYL)

-Cylinder indicates the amount of lens power needed for astigmatism.
-It always follows the sphere power on an eyeglass prescription.
+Cylinder indicates the amount of lens power required to correct astigmatism.
+It typically comes after the sphere power on an eyeglass prescription.

-If nothing appears in this column, you either don’t have astigmatism, or your degree of astigmatism is so small that it doesn’t need to be corrected.
+If nothing appears in this column, it means you either don’t have astigmatism or your astigmatism is so minor that it doesn’t need correction.

 Axis

-If an eyeglass prescription includes cylinder power, it also needs to include an axis value, which follows the cylinder power.
+Whenever an eyeglass prescription includes cylinder power, it should also include an axis value, which is listed after the cylinder power.

-Meridians of the eye are determined by superimposing a protractor scale on the eye's front surface.
-The 90-degree meridian is the vertical meridian of the eye, and the 180-degree meridian is the horizontal meridian.
+The meridians are determined by superimposing a protractor scale on the eye's front surface.

-The axis is defined with a number from 1 to 180.
+The axis is defined with a number between 1 and 180:

 • The number 90 corresponds to the vertical meridian of the eye.